pratikabhang/DOCVIEW--AI-Document-Analyzer/backend/README.md

 ## File Structure

-The backend of **DocuThinker** is structured in a modular way to keep the codebase clean and organized.
+The backend of **DocView** is structured in a modular way to keep the codebase clean and organized.
 It follows the **MVC (Model-View-Controller)** pattern for better separation of concerns.
 Here’s a breakdown of the file structure:

 ```
-DocuThinker-AI-App/
+DocView-AI-App/
 ├── backend/
 │   ├── controllers.js        # Controls the flow of data and logic
 │   ├── models.js             # Represents the data, logic, and rules of the application